mattzshum/cs100-RShell/README.md

 > Note: Main test file can be in "unit_test/" or "src/"

+**Creating helper functions for implementation**
+* Parsing: Parsing will be done by storing input line within a vector.
+Elements will be separated through the use of *strtok* which we will then further divide based on commands and connectors.
+This will be achieved through the use of substrings to sort the contents of the string vector.

 ## Development and Testing Roadmap
 * Development will be carried out with continued communication and collaboration
 * Plan out and agree upon our objective and approach towards utilizing fork, waitpid, and execvp